 How to Identify Blogs/Bloggers to Pitch for a Guest Post

-While guest posting is encouraged to boost your blog’s DA (domain authority), it’s been a while since the last time I submitted a guest post in another blog.
-I join more collab post than submit a guest post since writing a guest post is more time consuming, and I could really use my time to do something else.
+While guest posting is encouraged to boost your blog's DA (domain authority), it's been a while since the last time I submitted a guest post to another blog.
+I join more collab posts than submit a guest post since writing a guest post is more time consuming, and I could really use my time to do something else.

 Come to think of it, I think I write an e-mail to pitch for a sponsored post more often than a guest post.
 However, I got my post published several times by some fellow bloggers.
 Most of them are published in the blogs relevant to my niche, and I got connected with the bloggers through networking instead of sending them a pitch.

 I wasn't really picky when it comes to choosing a blog to guest post, but at the time, I was aiming at some blogs with a higher DA to boost mine.